TheDiamondYT1/pe.thediamondyt.tk/_wiki/software/softwares/blocklauncher/Info.md

 |Creator|Zhuowei Zhang|
 |Platform|Android|

-BlockLauncher is a launcher for Minecraft PE that patches the game and allows developers to create modifications, like Minecraft: Java Edition.
+BlockLauncher is a launcher for Minecraft PE that patches the game and allows developers to create modifications.

 ---

-#### ModPE
+#### Modding
-ModPE is the modding api for modifying the game.
-Mods are coded in JavaScript or C++ native addons.
+Read about modding and view tutorials in full detail @ [http://modding.pe.thediamondyt.tk](http://modding.pe.thediamondyt.tk).

 ---